NOTE: This page has information only applicable to Graduate Students. Undergraduate students please click here.

 The purpose of the orientation is to acquaint you with the U.S., OSU and Stillwater and to help you become settled before you enroll for classes.
 Failure to complete it will result in a hold on your enrollment for each subsequent semester and an additional $100 charge and required attendance of make-up orientation sessions during the subsequent semester.

-The Orientation Week (January 9th - January 13th, 2017) is the best time for you to become familiar with the U.S., OSU and Stillwater community.
-The mandatory international orientation day is scheduled on January 11th.
+Mandatory Graduate Orientation is August 11th and Undergraduate is August 15th which is the best time for you to become familiar with the U.S., OSU and Stillwater community.

 REGISTRATION FOR ORIENTATION

 1. When you arrive on campus, please report to the ISS office located at 250 Student Union to register for orientation.

 2. Fill in the necessary information - as it appears in your passport